MarcusWiilo/Machine-Learning/classification/classify_courses/README.md

 ### Data

-Data is provided in the file 'acess.csv'.
+Data is provided in the file 'search.csv'.

-### Need for improvement

-The model presented a 55.55% acuracy, as the data were created in a randomized way, it is necessary ways to improve this acuracy of the model.